Even if a metric was chosen for a new feature or product, important parameters about how that metric will be measured and evaluated might not be set.

 People report good news too early and bad news too late.
 If day one after you launch there is a big spike in the metric you are tracking it is natural to feel excited and send out a message to the company.
 Yet, this can be dangerous, not only to your reputation of coming to conclusions prematurely but to what the company learns about your new feature.
 If the next day, the spike drops back down, you have to communicate all over again to try and undo the harm.

-Before the product or feature launches ask and answer yourself two questions:
+Before the product or feature launches, you should address the following two questions:

-Most launches inevitably have a bit of marketing surrounding them so the first day or first week is not usually reliable data.
+Most launches inevitably have a bit of marketing surrounding them so the first day or first week data is not usually reliable.
 You do not want a spike and then a return to normal, you want a sustained increase.
 Pick a date before launch to review and share the impact of the data.

 You need to account for a lot of different things when creating an experiment to test a feature or product within a company.
 Think through what other initiatives are going on at your company and what world events are coming up that may affect your metrics.